khuloud0/holbertonschool-hbnb/part2/README.md

 ## Overview 🧭

 This project is part of the Holberton School curriculum and represents **Part 2 of the HBNB project**.

-The focus of this stage is building a **RESTful API** using **Python, Flask, and Flask-RESTX**, while applying clean architecture principles such as the **Facade pattern** and **Repository pattern**.
+The main goal of this stage is to design and implement a **RESTful API** using **Python, Flask, and Flask-RESTX**, while applying clean architecture principles such as the **Facade Pattern** and **Repository Pattern**

-The API allows managing users, places, amenities, and reviews using in-memory data storage.
+The API provides full CRUD operations for managing **Users, Places, Amenities, and Reviews**, using an **in-memory data storage** approach.

 ---

 ## Key Features ✨

-- RESTful API architecture
+- RESTful API built with Flask and Flask-RESTX
-- CRUD operations for all resources
+- Full CRUD operations for all resources
+- Clear separation of concerns using the Facade pattern
+- In-memory repository for data persistence
 - Input validation and proper HTTP status codes
-- Facade pattern to separate business logic
-- In-memory repository for data persistence
-- Swagger documentation via Flask-RESTX
+- Interactive API documentation using Swagger UI

 ---
 ### 📌 Structure Overview

 - **api/v1/**
-  Contains REST API endpoints for all resources (Users, Places, Reviews, Amenities)
+  Contains all REST API endpoints for Users, Places, Reviews, and Amenities

 - **models/**
-  Defines the data models and the shared base model used across the application
+  Defines all entity models and the shared BaseModel

 - **services/**
-  Handles the application business logic using the Facade pattern
+ Handles the business logic layer using the Facade pattern

 - **persistence/**
-  Manages data storage using an in-memory repository implementation
+  Provides an in-memory repository implementation for data storage

 - **run.py**
-  Entry point for running the Flask application
+  Entry point used to start the Flask application

 - **config.py**
-  Application configuration and environment settings
+  Contains application configuration and environment settings

 ---

 ## Installation ⚙️
+Follow the steps below to set up and run the project locally.

 ## 1.Clone the repository
 ```bash
 git clone https://github.com/khuloud0/holbertonschool-hbnb.git